 Dual degree M.S. / Diplom

 Under this plan University of Rhode Island master’s degree students in civil engineering complete the first full year, or approximately one half of the master’s program, in Rhode Island, and then spend the second year of the program as a full-time student at the Technische Universität Braunschweig in central Germany.
 All work completed satisfactorily abroad is recognized by both the host and home universities, thus enabling students to complete degree requirements in Germany and Rhode Island.
+Students enrolled in this dual degree program are not required to take the two credits of a seminar course.

 Requirements for acceptance into the Dual Degree Program include: